sergiopvilar/rathena-market-api/README.md

     composer install

-2 - Copy `.env.sample` to `.env` and fill with database access data to your emulator's database.
+2 - Copy `.env.sample` to `.env` and fill with credentials to your emulator's database.

 3 - Run the API: